-First, in tandem with its community organization partners, JOLO CAN LLC will track the employment applications from residents of Chelsea, Revere and Boston, with the intention that applications steadily increase during JOLO CAN LLC's first 5 years of operation.
-JOLO CAN LLC will also record and document its participation at its bi-annual local job fairs and pledges to steadily increase its participation at local job fairs over the first 5 years of operation.
-This process will include recording and following-up with local residents who express interest in employment opportunities at JOLO CAN LLC during the various job fairs.
-JOLO CAN LLC will document how many of these local residents ultimately apply for either full-time positions or part-time positions.
-This documentation will enable JOLO CAN LLC to measure its reach into the local community.
+JOLO CAN LLC will record and document its participation/hosting of local job fairs.
+This process will include following-up with individuals from diverse backgrounds who express interest in employment opportunities at JOLO CAN LLC.
+JOLO CAN LLC will document how many of these individuals from diverse backgrounds ultimately apply for either full-time positions or internships positions.
+This documentation will enable JOLO CAN LLC to measure its reach into the local community and also actively identify individuals from diverse backgrounds for open positions within the company.